isaacwashere/vuex-todo-app/README.md

 # Basic Todo App

-This is a very simple, single component, todo app using VueJS.
-The app supports the creation of a Todo item and the ability to delete a todo as well as mark it complete.
+This is a basic, single page, todo app using VueX.
+The app supports selecting the total number of Todos desired from the jsonplaceholder API, as well as the creation of a new Todo item, the ability to delete a todo, and the ability mark/toggle a todo as complete or incomplete.

 ## How to Run